theomaro/theo/README.md

 ## About Me

-I'm [Mathew Maro](https://github.com/theomaro/theo), a full-stack JavaScript developer working out of Mbinga, Tanzania 🇹🇿.
+I'm [Mathew Maro](https://github.com/theomaro/theo), a full-stack web developer working out of Mbinga, Tanzania 🇹🇿.
 My expertise lies in developing web 🌐 applications.
 I provide top-notch work that leads to the best projects.

 ## Skills and Experience